Narwod History, Family Crest & Coats of Arms

 The surname Narwod was first found in Oxfordshire where the name was derived from the words "north" + "wood."
 Some of the family were found in the parish of Sittingbourne in Kent where: "It is an incident worthy of notice in the ancient history of this town, that Henry V. was entertained at the Red Lion here, by John Northwood, a gentleman resident in the vicinity, at the expense of nine shillings and ninepence."

-Important Dates for the Narwod family
+Early History of the Narwod family

 This web page shows only a small excerpt of our Narwod research.
 Another 81 words (6 lines of text) covering the years 1590 and 1675 are included under the topic Early Narwod History in all our PDF Extended History products and printed products wherever possible.

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Narwod has appeared include Norwood, Northwood, Norwold, Narwold and others.

 Early Notables of the Narwod family (pre 1700)